maximus-brown/maximus-brown.github.io/_posts/2021-08-07-ReiKo-Has-Been-Quite-The-Busy-Bee-As-Of-Late-Cofounding-Isladiwa.md

 ---
 layout: post
-title: Cardano based creator, artist, and contributor ReiKo has been quite the busy bee as of late cofounding a wonderful new venture called "isladiwa".
+title: Cardano based creator, artist, and contributor ReiKo has been quite the busy bee as of late cofounding a wonderful new venture called isladiwa.
 description: Let's take a deeper look into what the project's about.
 date:   2021-08-07 15:01:35 +0300
 image: '/images/posts/isladiwa/isladiwa_3.png'